j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 $$\vec{V} = \vec{N} \times {D} \times i$$

 ***VERY IMPORTANT!
-THESE MATH FORMULAS SHOWN ARE NOT TO BE SCALED 1:1 IN CODE, IT IS SHOWING THE FORMULA IN A SIMPLE MATTER.
+THESE MATH FORMULAS SHOWN ARE NOT ALWAYS TO BE SCALED 1:1 IN CODE, IT IS SHOWING THE FORMULA IN A SIMPLE MATTER.
 IN ACTUAL CODE YOU HAVE TO ADD THIS VECTOR OFFSET, THIS RULE WILL CONTINUE FOR THIS WHOLE POST/VIDEO.**

 ### Density
 Since the Script manages the density this part is simple, in my case I have an array that stores all the shells & if I change the number of layers I have it just adjusts from the upper bound of the array, example if I want more shells I add, else if I need less I delete.
 These both start from the upper bound of the array in both cases.
 After adjusting the density you need to run the height function to fix all the new changes.
 Moving on to Part 2!